The Honor Code

 1. The voting membership of the Honor Board shall consist of four undergraduate students, each serving a two-year term.

-2. The advisory membership of the Honor Board shall consist of at least one faculty member appointed by the Faculty Educational Policy Committee, and the vice president for student affairs (or designee), serving ex officio.
+2. The advisory membership of the Honor Board shall consist of at least one faculty member appointed by the Faculty Educational Policy Committee, and the dean for academic advancement (or designee), serving ex officio.

 1. The regular voting members of the Honor Board shall normally be selected in the spring of their sophomore year to serve a two-year term during their junior and senior years.
 Ideally, the student members will represent the three academic divisions of the University.
 Additional members may be selected to fill vacancies.
 They will serve for the duration of the unexpired term.